comet-toolkit/comet_maths/docs/content/interpolation_atbd.rst

 wavelengths (:math:`y_{i}`).
 We’ll then define an interpolation function :math:`\widehat{f}` which has parameters that depend on the values of (:math:`x_{i},y_{i}`).
-There are various interpolation methods we could use, but none of them will be perfect (and exactly the same as the true measurement function f).
+There are various interpolation methods we could use, but none of them will be perfect (nor exactly the same as the true measurement function f).
 The details of interpolation will be discussed throughout this document using the above terms.

-1D-interpolation without high resolution example
+2. 1D-interpolation without high resolution example
 ================================================

 Our first use case is a simple interpolation along one dimension, where